 This program is funded by a NCI R25 grant from the National Cancer Institute (1 R25 CA 190169-01A1) to support innovative educational efforts to improve quality of life among cancer patients.

-Participants receive a travel stipend of $100 (for residents of the tristate area) or $500 (for residents from outside of the tristate area) but will be responsible for making their own travel arrangements.
+For the in-person program, participants receive a travel stipend of $100 (for residents of the tristate area) or $500 (for residents from outside of the tristate area) but will be responsible for making their own travel arrangements.